Customer portal development: self-service applications for your clients

 | Usage analytics / reporting | Monthly PDF reports prepared manually | Clients access live data, report preparation time drops to zero |

 The key differentiator between custom portal development and off-the-shelf client portal software is integration depth.
 A generic portal product can display documents and accept messages.
 A custom portal pulls live data from your operational system: real order status, real project progress, real invoice balances.
 The data is not manually uploaded; it reflects reality because it reads from the same database your team uses.
+Support ticket submission, for example, feeds directly into your customer support workflow, with all relevant context (account details, order history, previous tickets) attached automatically.

 DIY vs custom portal